Yuhao-nyc/myAPI/README.md

 Check you localhost:8080

-And also remember to npm run build you ./app
+And also remember to npm run build your ./app

 :) enjoy